RENEA: Selection and training

+In recent years, RENEA has been closely cooperating in the Training of their Operatives with the German GSG-9, as well as other Special Forces such as those from United Kingdom, France and Italy.

 The selection process is held only once a year and lasts twelve weeks.
 Subsequently, recruits are trained for an additional nine months in other skills such as linguistics, signals, photography, and hostage negotiations.
 Candidates also continue undergoing strict psychological and physical tests.
 Only after a period of three years may the recruit become a RENEA operator cleared in participating in hostage rescue operations.
-About 90 per cent of candidates come from other branches of the police and the National Guard, while the rest are military.
+About 90 per cent of candidates come from other branches of the Albanian State Police and the Albanian Republican Guard, while the rest are from the Albanian Army.
 The military candidates that pass selection must also complete a six-month course on jurisprudence.
 The maximum age for selection is 26 years and candidates are expected to have been members of their respective previous units for no less than two years.
 The first two weeks are called the "shake-down", in which almost everyone takes part.
 Only the negotiators and part of the logistics group (not including drivers) are exempted.
 Candidates undergo long and complicated psychological and durability tests designed to weed out weaker applicants.
 "Shake-down" is harsh, consisting of forced marches in full combat gear.
 True to their SAS origins, the operatives must carry a 35 kg (77 lb) backpack, ARX-160 with eight full magazines, handgun and magazines, knives, gas mask, and radio.
 Their training routes take part in the worst weather, in some of the toughest terrain that Albania has to offer: in the northeastern mountain range (the highest peak is Korabi, at 2,751 metres (9,025 feet)), the marshes of Vlora, and the swamps of Durrës and Lezha.
 Approximately 75 per cent of the candidates fail at this initial phase.
 The last day is reserved for infiltration tests.
 The candidates that have successfully accomplished the first phase are left helpless in some remote part of Albania, at a safe distance from the capital, with 200 commandos and national guardsmen at their heels.
 Each is expected to make it back to headquarters in Tirana unintercepted.
 If they are caught they go home.
 Training, preparation and tests change according to the whims of the instructors, who are themselves veterans of the unit.
 They have a reputation for being unyielding and unmerciful.